Tag Archives: water beads

 Where do you get them?

-Some parents say that their kids dump these all over the floor and it’s a pain to clean them up.
+They do bounce and they do roll.
+Some parents say that their kids dump the container all over the floor and it’s a pain to clean them up.
 My son kept them all up on the counter, and if one dropped to the floor, he would scramble down to rescue it and return it to the container as soon as possible.
-You have to know your child to know what the mess potential is.
-One mom recommended confining them to the sink to minimize mess: http://www.thegoldengleam.com/2012/06/messy-play-in-sink-water-beads.html
+In my classes, I find most kids try to keep them in the sensory bin / water table but there’s always a few escapees that we try to chase down before they get stepped on and squished.
+Some parents at home have had success with putting the container of water beads inside another container (like a bowl of beads inside a cake pan) and that helps catch some of the strays.

 Want to see lots of posts on water beads and sensory play?